 - Fill the indentation with jam.

-- Gently Tap baking sheet against the counter to settle the let jam.
+- Gently Tap the baking sheet against the counter to settle the let jam.